AmirMustafa/Media-Query-Tricks-CSS/README.md

 1. Clone or download the repository.
 2. Run index.html page
 3. Try to resize the webpage, you will find media query effects
+4. Note to see the pixels in google chrome you wan to apply do right click, and inspect element(You will find pixels written in top righ t of the page)

 ## Snippet1